Best Dog Food For Shiba Inus

 One of theories for feeding raw is that it’s biologically and species appropriate because dogs are descendants of wolves.

 However this doesn’t take in account the fact that dogs were domesticated thousands of years ago.
 Their dietary needs have changed and adapted as well.

 Proponents also claim that bone chewing is good for cleaning teeth.
 However opponents say that brushing a dog’s teeth is more advantageous and easy to maintain.

 Proponents also claim that uncooked food retains most of it’s nutrients.
 This reminds me of the human version of the “raw” movement.
 Small chuckle.

-The nutrition loss from cooking is negligible and debatable.
+Regardless, the nutrition loss from light cooking is negligible at most.

 Not The Best Choice For Apartment / Condo Living

-Handling raw poultry is not really fun for us humans and things can get messy.
+Handling raw poultry is not really fun for us humans and things can get yucky.